-WHEN however, under pressure from the Second International, which was alarmed by the exaggerated seal of Pastuchow, the social democratic party withdrew its minister from the Zankov cabinet, it did not discontinue its active support of the terrorist regime.
-The most provocatory, dastardly and fantastic insinuations, the most insolent calumnies against the Communists and against the Soviet Union were found above all in the press of the social democratic party.
+HEN however, under pressure from the Second International, which was alarmed by the exaggerated zeal of Pastuchow, the social democratic party withdrew its minister workers and twice participated direct- from the Zankov cabinet, it did not discontinue its active support of the In 1919, when the position of the terrorist regime.
+The most provocatory, dastardly and fantastic insinuations, the most insolent calumnies against the Communists and against the Soviet Union were found above all in the press of the social demo-

-Shortly before the explosion in the Sofia cathedral, the social democratic parliamentary fraction organized, in connection with the discussion on the budget of the ministry for foreign af-fairs, a wild demonstration against the Soviet Union.
-Kalfow, the minis-ter for foreign affairs provided a credit for the Bulgarian mission in Mos cow and justified it on the grounds that Bulgaria, too, might at any moment be faced by the necessity of recand against the annihilation of the give objective (!!) reports on every-best part of the working masses in thing that happens.
-The Bulgarian Bulgaria, was roused to indignation government will do its duty; and the bulgaria, was roused to indignation government will do its duty; and the by this paragraph in the budget strongly protested against the Zankov government which was preparing for Bulgaria to enter into diplomatic relations with the "Moscow malefactors."

-The social democratic parliamentary the Second Internationa, and to ask traction proposed a formal motion for the removal of the said paragraph from the budget, but this motion was rejected by a majority of the government itself.
+Shortly before the explosion in the Sofia cathedral, the social democratic parliamentary fraction organized, in connection with the discussion on the budget of the ministry for foreign afwhich was spreading throughout the fairs, a wild demonstration against country.
+And the first responsible the Soviet Union.
+Kalfow, the minister for foreign affairs provided a credpeasants was none other than the it for the Bulgarian mission in Mossocial democrat minister Pastuchow. cow and justified it on the grounds ROM this time onwards, the Bul- that Bulgaria, too, might at any mogarian mensheviki openly threw in ment be faced by the necessity of recoisie.
+Their embitterment against democratic party which had never which uninterruptedly unmasked the and against the annihilation of the give objective (!!) reports on everybest part of the working masses in thing that happens.
+The Bulgarian Bulgaria, was roused to indignation government will do its duty; and the and even infected the masses of work by this paragraph in the budget individual parties must do the same.
+Bulgaria to enter into diplomatic rela- communication regarding the recent tions with the "Moscow malefactors." the removal of the said paragraph shevist peril in the Balkans.
+The comfrom the budget, but this motion was munications will be sent to all the rejected by a majority of the govern- prominent socialists of the world." ment itself.